-My fourth child started middle school recently, and since I’ve clearly been through this before, I had few worries and anxieties about it.
-I know that in the span of just three years he’ll greatly mature both socially and physically, and he’ll be challenged in ways and with interpersonal scenarios that elementary school simply can’t offer.
+My fourth child started middle school recently, and since I’ve been through this before, I had few worries and anxieties about it.
+I know that he’ll considerably mature socially and physically in just three years, and he’ll be challenged in ways and with interpersonal scenarios that elementary school can’t offer.

-And yet by the second week of school, he was a sobbing mess every evening.
+And yet, by the second week of school, he was a sobbing mess every evening.
 Was he being bullied by bigger kids?
 Nope.
 Did someone in his class make fun of him in front of his peers?
 No. Was the switching of classes and new teachers the problem?
 Nope, not that either.
-So what was it that had this happy 11 year old in tears?
+So what was it that had this happy 11-year-old in tears?

 Homework.
 Homework.
 Homework.

-We know that Kindergarten these days is the 2nd grade of old, where five year olds are showing up writing in cursive and reading Harry Potter.
-And if your third grader can’t recite 200 digits of Pi, and name every country (and its capital) in the United Nations, then they’re already behind the ball.
+We know that Kindergarten these days is the 2nd grade of old, where five-year-olds are showing up writing in cursive and reading Harry Potter.
+And if your third grader can’t recite 200 digits of Pi and name every country (and its capital) in the United Nations, they’re already behind the ball.

-We know that high school academic pressures have reached dangerous levels, and are sending record numbers of teenagers into depression, as well as suffering with anxiety over the fear of failure, and the inability to keep up with unattainable standards that both high school and colleges now require them.
+We know that high school academic pressures have reached dangerous levels and are sending record numbers of teenagers into depression and suffering from anxiety over the fear of failure and the inability to keep up with unattainable standards that both high school and colleges now require them.

 In the 6th grade, I was still dressing up Barbie dolls and playing Clue all night with my girlfriends at sleepovers.
-I was reading Judy Blume books and worried about my lack of a bra size, and when my period would start, not reading Margaret Atwood and analyzing feminist literary theories so I could have a heads up on my AP Lit class in a few years.
-(Probably freshman year, because if you’re not in AP classes in the 9th grade, I mean, just drop out of high school already.)
+I was reading Judy Blume books and worried about my lack of bra size and when my period would start, not reading Margaret Atwood and analyzing feminist literary theories so I could have a heads up on my AP Lit class in a few years.
+(Probably freshman year, because if you’re not in AP classes in the 9th grade, I mean, drop out of high school already.)

-In a word, in an attempt to make them brilliant superhuman adults, we’re asking them to do superhuman things at ages where they’re simply not capable of doing it.
-And to add insult to the ridiculousness of molecular biology in the 6th grade, is the fact we’re also crushing their spirit in the process.
+In an attempt to make them brilliant superhuman adults, we’re asking them to do superhuman things at ages where they’re not capable of doing it.
+And to add insult to the ridiculousness of molecular biology in the 6th grade is the fact we’re also crushing their spirit in the process.